javisantana/javisantana.com/_fastdata/40-things-I-learned-about-data.md

 Tomorrow there will be an story about this :)

-## 20. When using data from sensors, try to capture as much as you can
+## 20. When using data from sensors, try to capture as much data as you can

 Some time ago I started a company that developed a mobile app (on windows mobile, android later) for farmers that use GPS.
 It was a quite successful company, I owned it during 12 years and it's still running.